How Lawyers Can Use Mindfulness and Meditation to Reduce Stress

 Lawyers work in one of the highest-stressed professions in the world.
-Between demanding schedules, extremely heavy workloads, and problematic clients, there are many daily triggers that can bring about stress and burnout.
+Between demanding schedules, extremely heavy workloads, and problematic clients, there are many daily triggers that can bring about stress and burnout that affects many lawyer's health & wellness.
 But how can you overcome these overwhelming feelings?
 The answer may lie in mindfulness and meditation.

 You've more than likely heard that mindfulness and meditation can help you live a more fulfilling life.
 But what is mindfulness?
 And how does it relate to meditation?
 We break down the difference between the two below and give some examples of daily exercises you can do to help live a more stress-free, fulfilling life.

 “Mindfulness,” or paying attention to the present moment with an open mind, reduces our inclination to dwell on the past and worry about the future.
 Mindfulness also increases focus and concentration, and, because it is investigative, it’s a good fit for attorneys.